leosac/access-control/src/modules/test-and-reset/TestAndReset.md

 Example {#mod_testandreset_example}
 -----------------------------------

-This is a example of Rpleth possible configuration for Rpleth module into Leosac:
+This is a example of a possible configuration for the `TEST_AND_RESET` module:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~.xml
     <module>